MiSalocin/Notion_media_update/README.md

 - Percy Jackson and the Olympians: The Lightning Thief (Book 1) (Graphic Novel)
 - ...

-Because of this, and demands from college, the search for books is not in the best shape, so I decided to remove it for now.
+Because of this and demands from college, the search for books is not in the best shape, so I decided to remove it for now.

 The code is open and won't be deleted, and you are invited to try finding a way that makes everyone happy and has